All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Background and notation

 The following easy proposition will be used several times.
-We include its proof to make this paper self-contained. \begin{prop}[Lemma~2.1 in~\cite{Siniora}] The class of all finite sets has coherent EPPA.
-That is, for every finite set $A$ and a partial injective function $\varphi\colon A\to A$ (i.e. its domain is a subset of $A$) there is a permutation $\theta\colon A\to A$ such that $\varphi\subseteq \theta$.
+We include its proof to make this paper self-contained. \begin{prop}[Lemma~2.1 in~\cite{Siniora}] Every finite set is a coherent EPPA-witness for itself.
+Consequently, the class of all finite sets has coherent EPPA.